 It’s true, they haven’t.
 Mild traveller’s diarrhoea, yes, but nothing major or debilitating.
 My travel companion was very sick in Sri Lanka years ago, amoebas were involved and he saw a local doctor who organised tests and antibiotics swiftly.
 I’ve never been sick in Sri Lanka, and neither has my husband.

 That’s not to say that it won’t happen to you but in all honesty it’s very rare that we get sick these days, 20-30 years ago, yes.
 Food hygiene, handling and storage has improved in most parts of the world since we started travelling.

 None of us has ever had Dengue or Malaria either.
 20 years ago we took anti malarials for holidays in Sri Lanka, now our British GP doesn’t recommend them.
-If you check the malaria map for Sri Lanka you’ll see that it’s all low risk now.
+The World Health Organisation has now declared Sri Lanka malaria free.
+I love that I’ve seen these changes in my lifetime.